playframework/playframework/documentation/manual/releases/release26/Highlights26.md

 ## JWT Cookies

-Play now uses JSON Web Token (JWT) format for session cookies.
-This moves session cookies from using HMAC-SHA-1 as a signing mechanism to HMAC-SHA-256,

-Play now uses JSON Web Token web format for session and flash cookies.
+Play now uses JSON Web Token (JWT) format for session and flash cookies.
 This allows for a standardized signed cookie data format, cookie expiration (making replay attacks harder) and more flexibility in signing cookies.